Scaling Creative Inspiration with Fine-Grained Functional Aspects of Ideas: Technical Appendix

 In this paper, we develop a scalable computational model of ideas that brings us closer to this vision.
-We train a neural network to extract spans of text describing purposes and mechanisms in product texts, and use them to build a span embedding representation that allows faceted matching between ideas.
+We train a neural network to extract spans of text describing purposes and mechanisms in product texts, and use them to build a span embedding representation that allows aspect-based matching between ideas.
 We then use this representation of \textit{individual} ideas to automatically mine connections between problems and solutions across \textit{entire repositories} and build a ``functional network'' that resembles functional ontologies used in engineering and design ideation \cite{hirtz2002functional,gerickeIntegratedFunctionModeling2017}, which are typically hand-crafted and limited in scale.

-Our approach could facilitate many downstream applications in creative innovation arising from its ability to decompose idea texts into functional facets, and to surface related problem perspectives at multiple levels of abstraction --- two fundamental drivers of creativity support.
-In this paper we instantiate the approach in two prototype systems, probing its value regarding each of these capabilities: \begin{itemize}[leftmargin=*] \item {\bf Functional faceted search for alternative uses.} One important use of our representation is to enhance the expressivity of search engines over idea repositories.
+Our approach could facilitate many applications in creative innovation due to its ability to decompose idea texts into fine-grained functional aspects, and to surface related problem perspectives at multiple levels of abstraction --- two fundamental drivers of creativity support.
+In this paper we instantiate the approach in two prototype systems, probing its value regarding each of these capabilities: \begin{itemize} \item {\bf Functional aspect-based search for alternative uses.} One important use of our novel representation is to enhance the expressivity of search engines over idea repositories.
 This way, our representation could support expressive search for \textit{alternative, atypical uses of products} to identify potentially high-value adaptation opportunities.

 \item {\bf Exploring alternative levels of problem perspectives.} Recent work \cite{gilon2018focab} showed that problem-solvers are often interested in exploring different reformulations of the problem when searching for inspiration.
 Our fine-grained span representations facilitate mining of recurring functional relations, such as purposes that are often mentioned together or mechanisms associated with purposes.
 This level of detail enables us to map the landscape of ideas with a network of purposes and mechanisms, allowing us to automatically traverse neighboring problems and solutions around a focal problem and surface novel inspirations to users. \end{itemize}